 Learn in a classroom environment that gives you the opportunity to interact with your lecturer and fellow students in person, as well as collaborate with a range of training areas.
 Access our comprehensive campus facilities including cafeterias, libraries, purpose-built study spaces, student support services and amenities.
 Our campuses are in areas that offer good public transport links, and every campus has free Wi-Fi available for students.

 Several courses labelled online are available to study fully online and some can start anytime or start when semester or term starts.

-For part-time online study, you will be encouraged to begin with a handful of units at a time, so your progress can be closely followed and support can be offered throughout your study journey.
+For part-time online study, you're encouraged to begin with a handful of units at a time, so your progress can be closely followed and support can be offered throughout your study journey.

 Some courses are available online with practical assessment opportunities on-campus to allow for the recognition of practical requirements of skills required to complete our courses and be ready to work.